 At this professional pottery studio, you only pay per piece (from $10); there's no additional charge for studio time or firing.
 All of the pottery is handmade on one of the store's nine potter's wheels.
 Stop by a week or two before a holiday to paint a limited-edition seasonal piece for someone special.

 Gone Paintin' – Flemington

-Recently relocated to a new home, this delightful studio was co-founded by two former hospice nurses who view painting as therapy.
+This delightful studio was co-founded by two former hospice nurses who view painting as therapy.
 Blank canvases range from $22–$28.
 Glass fusing, ceramics, and slime making are also available.
-Walk-in painters are welcome Wednesday–Sunday.
+Walk-ins are welcome Wednesday–Sunday.

 RELATED: Play Spaces with Drop-in Hours for Central NJ Kids

 Older kids can learn the art of glassblowing at Hot Sand.

 This cool glassblowing space offers activities for kids of all ages.
 Children 9 and up can blow their own glass piece, such as an ornament or drinking glass.
 Younger artists can create a quick cast imprint of a hand or shell into which hot glass is poured.
 Or make a sun tile arrangement of colored glass heated and fused together in a clear square.

 Paint A Tee lets even the youngest artists make a design to be printed on anything from T-shirts to iPad covers.